cybriq/erg/README.md

 In other words, this network counters the factorial expansion with powers of two, which is still not linear but it's a lot less than factorial.

+It works because every node's view should be partially the same, and probability guarantees that in 4 steps, 25% of events are in their correct relative sequence.
+If the system receives transactions no more frequently than 800ms/node, or 4 cycles per node, the system converges as soon as the average falls back under 1 per 4 cycles within 4 cycles.

+If each individual node simply delays accepting transactions until the 4 cycles, the network is 100% consensus 800ms after the last transaction is accepted.